Listen to this interviewThe Bulk Hackers robot can read Ishaan's interview aloud for you (playtime 18 minutes and 48 seconds) 🤖

 Being a beginner, I didn’t know what to do at the gym.
-Luckily, that’s where a trainer who was also the owner of the gym helped my out with the basics and withing 3 months, I felt awesome.
+Luckily, that’s where a trainer who was also the owner of the gym helped my out with the basics and within three months, I felt awesome.

 I was gaining strength, muscles and no longer felt tired in my daily activities.
 After 1.5 years of training at that gym, the owner invited me to train the clients over there because of my good communication skills and my good form when I executed exercises.